Call Today 01430 449440

 In recent years, our vertical farming experts have been fielding an increasing number of enquiries from both growers and potential investors.
 As such, we have even been able to connect parties with a view to forming a vertical farming partnership.

 Whilst vertical farming start-up costs are high, the long-term benefits are increasingly being recognised and appreciated by everyone involved in the food supply chain - including retailers.

 Thankfully, technological advances and new innovations are continually helping to reduce capital costs and ongoing overheads.

-In the long term, this will make indoor vertical farming an attractive investment for any existing grower who wants to adopt a successful strategy for increasing the volume of their high-quality product.
+In the long term, we believe automation will make indoor vertical farming an attractive investment for existing growers who wants to adopt a successful strategy for increasing the volume of their high-quality product.

-500sqm to 2,000sqm - costing from around £1,200-£1,750 per sqm (depending on level of technology): A warehouse style vertical farm which requires manual labour for sowing and harvesting.
+500sqm to 2,000sqm - costing from around £1,400-£2,000per sqm (depending on level of technology): A warehouse style vertical farm which requires manual labour for sowing and harvesting.
 Watering and cultivation are automated to create a ready-to-eat product.

 It is in this bracket where the need to adopt automation to reduce operational costs and manage the logistics become essential.
 As a result, the Capex of automation is commensurate with the handling capacity it needs to deliver.
 You do not buy a high-cost car and only use it for 20 minutes a day, so there is always a trade-off between Capex and Opex and ROI in this level 3.